dotlang/language/Enhancements.md

 Y - Let's disable init in struct.
 Only setting literals for const should be supported.
 Like go.

-Y - Go has tags.
+N - Go has tags.
 Shall we add something similar?
 ```
 struct
 {